CloudLabsAI-Azure/hack-in-a-day-challenges/README.md

 # hack-in-a-day-challenges
-hack in a day challenge guides
+Hack in a Day challenge guides